amu277/Projects_DataScience_ParisSaclay/README.md

 Files included: <p>

 Drug Spectra Analysis
-  - Submission for Data Camp challenge; goal is to identify molecules based on their spectra (classification) as well predict their concentration (regression).
+  - Submission for Data Camp challenge; goal is to identify molecules based on their spectra (classification) as well predict their concentration (regression)

 K-Means Streaming
   - Lab analyzing kmeans clustering modifications on grouping people by health characteristics